- About us

 Development is a community journal that strives to support the members and the research of the developmental biology community.
 For example, Development supports younger researchers in the community through its Travelling Fellowship programme through which it offers up to £3,000 to graduate students and post-docs, who wish to make collaborative visits to other laboratories.
 The Company of Biologists, the publisher of Development, is also a generous financial supporter of the British Society of Developmental Biology and, through its Meetings Grants programme, sponsors numerous meetings and workshops in the field, including Keystone Symposia, Gordon Conferences, EMBO workshops and the annual embryology course at the Marine Biological Laboratory, Woods Hole.
 Development itself also sponsors speakers to attend international meetings.
 Through the Node, Development's community blog, the journal connects the developmental biology community to important information in their field.

 Publishing in Development is free of any charges, and authors are provided with free electronic reprints of their papers.
-All of Development's content is also freely available to community members in developing countries through the HINARI initiative.
+All of Development's content is also freely available to community members in lower income countries through the HINARI initiative.

 All Development's content – including the entire archive dating back to 1953 – is available online, and is fully browsable and searchable.
 All Development papers are freely available online six months after publication, and authors may choose to make their articles Open Access by paying a subsidized fee.
 In addition, Development deposits manuscripts in PubMed Central for those authors whose funding providers mandate deposition.